urbanjost/fpm-gdb/README.md

 plugin on POSIX systems to launch gdb(1) on a simple fpm(1) project.

-A WIP (Work In Progress).
-if you build
-and install this as "fpm-gdb" in your path, then in other simple fpm(1) projects that build an application you can enter:
+if you build and install this as "fpm-gdb" in your path, then in other simple fpm(1) projects that build an application you can enter:

 ```bash
 fpm gdb